NickHoulding/FlashForge/README.md

 )
 ```

-The CSV file will have columns for `question` and `answer` that can be imported directly into Anki or other spaced repetition systems.
+The CSV file will have columns for `question` and `answer` that can be imported directly into Quizlet, Anki, or other spaced repetition systems.

 ### Health Check